Golf Tutorials

 This is the gold standard for feeling proper rotation and getting rid of early extension.
 It provides undeniable feedback.

-• Setup: Get into your 5-iron a to stance just a single inch away of having a wall come around at the back of you.
-From the same posture with your 5 Iron, you could do the sitting stance for one of our drills - on your a seat, the other edge, or bench.
-To begin, just let the rump from your body stay in constant direct a feeling.
+• Setup: Get into your 5-iron stance just a single inch away from a wall behind you.
+From the same posture with your 5-iron, just let your backside stay in constant contact with the wall.

 • Why It Works: You can't cheat this drill.
 If your backside comes off the wall or chair, you are extending early.
-It physically forces you to learn what rotating feels like and how your left hip needs to work back and around, not forwardseparated from one to behind you.
+It physically forces you to learn what rotating feels like and how your left hip needs to work back and around, not forward separated from your body.

 Drill 2: The Step-Through Swing

 This drill is exceptional for encouraging the correct weight shift and rotation sequence.
-Your body simply cannot rise if one foot has a forward step going.
+Your body simply cannot rise if one foot steps forward.

 Drill 3: The Alignment Stick "Tush Line"